AGrandesR/agile-router/.docs/tools/GlobalResponse.md

 **Warnings:**

 - Add warning if type doesn't is in the list of actual availables. (msg: Try to set a $type response, but this response type is not allowed)
 ### setRenderType()
 - _Alias:_ **[setType](#setType())**
+### getData()

+Returns the data saved inside the GlobalResponse class.
+This data will be the one that will be shown in the response in the case of rendering using GlobalResponse instead of with native PHP methods.

+**Return:**

+- ['mixed']: The actual data value inside GlobalResponse.

+### setData()

+Replaces the internal GlobalResponse "data" values with new provided values.
+It is important to note that any pre-existing value will be deleted.
+**Parameters:**

+- $type['mixed|required']: The data we want to save into GlobalResponse.

+**Return:**

+- ['void']:

+### addData()

+Adds a supplied data to the internal values of "data" of GlobalResponse.
+Data will be stored in order.
+No data will ever be replaced or overwritten.
+If the key parameter is used, it will only be added to the content of that key within the saved data, leaving everything added.

+**Parameters:**

+- $type['string|array|required']: This is the name of the type that we can use in GlobalResponse.
+Actual availables: _JSON, TXT_.

+**Return:**

+- $ret['bool']:

+**Warnings:**

+- Add warning if type doesn't is in the list of actual availables. (msg: Try to set a $type response, but this response type is not allowed)
+### upsertData()

+###
 ---
 [Return to previous page](../../README.md)